johi12/johi12.github.io/index.md

 Other then monitoring my days can consist of a variety of tasks or projects such as creating a release pipeline in Azure DevOps, writing shell scripts, helping our HR Consultants with customer support, creating a self-service portal for creating new customer tenants and much more.
 It’s really a job where no day is the same.

-Here are some technolgies I've gotten to work with at Aditro,
+Here are some technolgies that I've gotten to work with at Aditro,

 - Prometheus
 - Grafana